 Deep Brain Reorienting should be experienced as a slow and careful journey, leading to an increased sense of care and compassion towards the parts of ourselves holding trauma memories and the defences around them.
 Through this process, a sense of compassion and understanding can emerge, fostering healing and integration.

 Deep Brain Reorienting can be useful for people looking for clarity, understanding and deep healing.
 Most people I work with feel some sense of disconnection between mind and body.
 Their emotions, feelings, or body might feel difficult to sense, understand or access.
 Emotions might feel stuck.
 They might feel constantly emotionally triggered, getting easily upset or angry.
 Alternatively, they might be very attuned to their body, through physical practices such as martial arts, sports, or dance, yet they still feel a sense of emotional numbness, confusion, anger or upset.
 They might feel they are sabotaging themselves or their relationships and not know why.
 In all of these cases Deep Brain Orienting may provide a path towards healing.
+Depending on the needs, wishes, and consent of the individual I may interweave other psychotherapeutic modalities through the therapeutic journey.
+I will always ask for feedback to ensure the work feels useful and relevant.

 Jon Gee - Psychotherapy in Harley St London W1

-Does Deep Brain Reorienting work online?
+Does Deep Brain Reorienting (DBR) work online?

 Yes!